suffolklibraries/sljekyll/_recurrents/felixstowe-baby-bounce-tot-rock-2.md

 ---
 recurrent-title: "Baby Bounce and Tot Rock"
 recurrent-description: "Rhymes and songs for babies and toddlers in the Room at the Top.
-Term-time only.
-No session 22 November"
+Term-time only."
 recurrent-day: Friday
 recurrent-times: 1100-1130
 recurrent-location: felixstowe-library